Sumter County BOC approves the acceptance of CARES Act Phase 1 grant funding - Americus Times-Recorder

 Board Chairman Clay Jones remarked that his problem with the resolution is that it’s there just to appease a few people and that it doesn’t hold water.
 “If it doesn’t hold water, why are we even fooling with it,” said Jones.
 Jones stated that he had read the resolution and that it basically states that the citizens have the right to bear arms, which is already in the US Constitution.
 Commissioner Waddell stated that if other counties are approving the resolution, he doesn’t have a problem with Sumter County approving it.
 Commissioner Torbert made a motion to approve the resolution and Commissioner Roberson seconded the motion.
 The BOC voted and the approval of the Second Amendment Sanctuary resolution passed unanimously.

 The BOC also had a discussion on fire fees for the various solar installations around the county.
-Sumter County Financial Director Janice Jarvis told the BOC that she and SCFR Chief Jerry Harmon had lengthy discussion on this matter.
+Jarvis told the BOC that she and Harmon had lengthy discussion on this matter.
 She stated that Harmon has been looking around at other counties to see what formulas they use to charge fire fees to solar farms.

 Harmon told the BOC that he discovered that a lot of counties charge fire fees per panel either by the kilowatt that the solar panels produce, a set parcel fee or per acre.
 “Charging 25 cents per panel doesn’t sound like a lot of money, but when you take our 10,000 acre solar farm, 25 cents a panel comes up to about $136,000.00 fire fee per year,” Harmon told the BOC.
 Harmon went on to say that a 50,000 panel solar farm would cost roughly $12,500.00.
 “I want to be fair with them,” said Harmon.
 “One of the fairest ways we could come up is what me and Miss Jarvis came up with.”